FanisDeligiannis/8085_emulator/README.md

 It ***probably*** works on MacOS, but I have no way to test so I didn't include it.
 You can download [premake5 for MacOS](https://premake.github.io/download/)

 ---

+# Binaries

+In the /bin/ folder you can find binaries for windows, linux under */GUI*

 # 8085 Assembler